AbdollahRida/Machine-Learning/README.md

   * Encodes your categorical data using the scikit-learn OneHotEncoder
   * Splits the dataset into training and test sets
   * Scales your features

+## Linear Regression
+A simple linear regression implementing the data preprocessing template.
+It has been written to analyze the Salary data provided in the folder.

+## Multilinear Regression
+A simple multilinear regression implementing the data preprocessing template.
+It has been written to analyze the Start-ups data provided in the folder.

+## Polynomial Regression
+A simple polynomial regression implementing the data preprocessing template.
+It has been written to analyze the Position Salaries data provided in the folder.